theCap1/HPC_week_02/README.md

 </br>

 As one can easily observe the performance took a big plunge when compared to last week's result.
 Roughly $\frac{1}{4}$th of the performance is the result when a read-after-write dependence is added to every FMA operation.
 This can most likely be backtraced to the missing possibility to parallelization.
 It is only possible to utilize one of four $(\frac{1}{4})$ pipelines which leads to a linearly proportional reduction of the performance.
+It should be noticed that the measured performance comes extremely close to the theoretical performance of `fmul` when utilizing only one pipeline with *late forwarding* enabled that was calculated in 3.2.

 Also some benchmarks with multiple threads on a single CPU core were performed with the following output.